Men who apologised over McAreavey video express concern over ‘public witch hunt’

 A statement from JWB Consultancy on behalf of John Bell, Andrew McDade and Richie Beattie said a Police Service of Northern Ireland (PSNI) investigation under the Communications Act had commenced but it said it was “unclear how the elements of such an offence would be made out”.

+One man was interviewed by police investigating the controversial clip after voluntarily attending Dungannon PSNI station on Sunday.

+On Monday, officers said their investigation continued and a file would be prepared for review by prosecutors in due course.

-In the clip, which was apparently filmed in an Orange Hall in greater Belfast last month, several men appear to be singing a song about the death of Michaela McAreavey.
+In the clip, which was apparently filmed in an Orange Hall in greater Belfast last month, several men appear to be singing a song about the death of Mrs McAreavey.

 The 27-year-old teacher was strangled in her room at the Legends Hotel in Mauritius on January 10 2011.